devcontainers-contrib/features/src/flake8/README.md

 | plugins | A space delimitered list of flake8 plugins (will be injected into the flake8 pipx env). see proposals for examples | string | - |

+---

+_Note: This file was auto-generated from the [devcontainer-feature.json](devcontainer-feature.json).
+Add additional notes to a `NOTES.md`._